 Another 65 words (5 lines of text) are included under the topic Early Denten Notables in all our PDF Extended History products and printed products wherever possible.

-Denten Settlers in United States in the 17th Century
+Denten Settlers in West Indies in the 17th Century

 - Robert Denten, aged 26, who arrived in St Christopher in 1635